hsghori/CS-Notes/artificial_intelligence_notes.md

 	those samples.
 If we do this long enough we'll be able to estimate the policy.
 		- This works out in the end.
 However it can result in odd intermediate results because we don't take into account state connection.
-Each state is learned seperately and therefore takes a long time to learn.
+Each state is learned separately and therefore takes a long time to learn.
-	- Sample based policy evaluation - an approximation of the policy evaluation algorithm using sample averagees as opposed to known transition functions / rewards.
+	- Sample based policy evaluation - an approximation of the policy evaluation algorithm using sample averages as opposed to known transition functions / rewards.
 		- Every time you're at $s$, take sample of outcomes $s'$ by doing the action and average.